 I have practiced law as both a solicitor (including a period as a legal officer with NSW Health in 1991) and as a barrister.
 From 1994 to 2019 I was a full time academic – teacher and researcher – at the University of New England (1994-2010) and then at the Australian National University.
-Today I hold honorary appointments with both those universities and continue to research, write and where possible, teach in this area but on a casual or freelance basis.
+Today I continue to research, write and where possible, teach in this area but on a casual or freelance basis.

 Today, I am a lawyer, but not a barrister or solicitor